 Try not to make too many demands as guests in their home.
 After all, their priority is to start preparing for their baby the best way they can.

 And if you’ve been there more than an hour, it might be a good idea to step out of the house.
 Don’t overstay your welcome!

 2.2: Help Around The House

-If you see a few unwashed dishes or dusty floors, don’t comment or complain.
+Don’t comment or complain if you see a few unwashed dishes or dusty floors.
 Help the couple out instead!
 Anyone can use extra manpower, especially new parents.

 After all, they probably don’t have enough time to tend to their homes after taking care of the baby.